keshavseksaria/opensource-iitbhu/README.md

 # opensource-iitbhu
-A repository for Open Source Group under Club of Programmers, IIT BHU.
+A repository for the Open Source Group under Club of Programmers, IIT BHU.